Designing Workspaces for Employee Engagement and Productivity

 The infographic below, How to Maximise Productivity in Office and Building Design, provides five fundamental design ideas that are proven to boost employee engagement and productivity (the two always go hand-in-hand).
 It is very important reading for company leaders, human resource specialists, and anyone working in the commercial property management field.

-One area of office design that has been especially perplexing in recent years is whether to go with an open concept or maximise employee privacy with cubicles and high dividers.
+One area of office design that has been especially perplexing in recent years is whether to go with an open concept or maximise employee privacy with call center office cubicles and high dividers.
 For a long while, open offices were all the rage — until reports began cropping up about how open workspace design was not exactly being embraced by employees.

 Both extremes, wide open and closed-off workspaces, have their advantages and disadvantages, but the infographic describes the ideal solution, which is to provide employees with a variety of workspace options that best fits the various types of work that the staff engages in.
 All people desire a certain level of private space, but there are times when teams of various sizes need to meet — a good, productivity-enhancing office design incorporates spaces to accommodate both needs.
 If variety is the spice of life, a variety of workspaces is certainly the spice of employee engagement, and perhaps more.